 - Feb 15 1943 WW2: The Germans break the American Army's lines at the Fanid-Sened Sector in Tunisia, North Africa.
 Four days of successive defeats cost II the American II Corps 12,546 missing, 103 tanks, 280 vehicles, 18 field guns, 3 antitank guns, and one antiaircraft battery. - Feb 15 1944 WW2: The Narva 13 day Offensive begins with Soviet Leningrad Front and German army detachment "Narwa" for the strategically important Narva Isthmus in Estonia.
 At the time of the operation, Stalin was personally interested in taking Estonia, viewing it as a precondition for forcing Finland out of the war.
-By 28 FEB the Soviet offensive ended in a German defensive victory - Feb 15 1944 WW2: The assault on Monte Cassino begins The Battle of Monte Cassino (also known as the Battle for Rome and the Battle for Cassino) was a costly series of four assaults by the Allies against the Winter Line in Italy held by Axis forces during the Italian Campaign of World War II.
+By 28 FEB the Soviet offensive ended in a German defensive victory - Feb 15 1944 WW2: The Assault On Monte Cassino Begins The Battle of Monte Cassino (also known as the Battle for Rome and the Battle for Cassino) was a costly series of four assaults by the Allies against the Winter Line in Italy held by Axis forces during the Italian Campaign of World War II.
 The intention was a breakthrough to Rome.
 Monte Cassino, a historic hilltop abbey founded in AD 529 by Benedict of Nursia, dominated the nearby town of Cassino and the entrances to the Liri and Rapido valleys.
 Lying in a protected historic zone, it had been left unoccupied by the Germans, although they manned some positions set into the steep slopes below the abbey's walls.

-Monte Cassino in ruins (left) and A Polish bugler (right) plays the Hejnał mariacki, announcing the victory casualties and in spite of a lack of clear evidence, it was marked for destruction.
+Monte Cassino in ruins (left) and A Polish bugler (right) plays the Hejnał mariacki, announcing the victory

+Repeated pinpoint artillery attacks on Allied assault troops caused their leaders to conclude the abbey was being used by the Germans as an observation post, at the least.
+Fears escalated along with casualties and in spite of a lack of clear evidence, it was marked for destruction.
 On 15 February American bombers dropped 1,400 tons of high explosives, creating widespread damage The raid failed to achieve its objective, as German paratroopers occupied the rubble and established excellent defensive positions amid the ruins.